krzysztoffiok/twitter_sentiment/README.md

 ## How to reproduce our paper results:
-Please clone this repository and execute 4 bash scripts to repeat our experiments: usnavy_experiment.sh <br>
+Please clone this repository and execute 4 bash scripts to repeat our experiments: <br>
+usnavy_experiment.sh <br>
 semeval_experiment.sh <br>
 roberta_mbs_optim.sh <br>